Áron Dobos

 Áron Dobos (born 8 June 2000) is a Hungarian professional footballer.
-He plays as a forward for Szeged-Csanád.
+He plays as a forward for Soroksár.

 Club career

 Dobos began his senior footballing career with his local club Dunaújváros in the Hungarian Nemzeti Bajnokság III.
 After scoring 25 goals in 48 games, Dobos transferred to Fortuna Sittard in the Netherlands on 4 July 2018.
 Dobos made his professional debut with Fortuna Sittard in a 5–1 Eredivisie loss to De Graafschap on 20 January 2019.

+On 7 March 2023, Dobos signed with Soroksár as a free agent.

 International career

 Dobos is a youth international for Hungary.
 He represented the Hungary U17s in a two friendlies against the Wales U17s in 2016, scoring twice.

 Personal life

 Dobos' father, Barna Dobos, is a Hungarian football manager.